- File format and geometry

-For an overview of the geographic units and years covered by NHGIS boundary files, see Data Availability.
+For an overview of the geographic units and years covered by NHGIS GIS files, see Data Availability.

-NHGIS boundary files are shapefiles, a standard spatial data file format.
+NHGIS provides its geometry files for geographic information systems (GIS) as shapefiles, a standard spatial data file format.
 The shapefile format was originally defined for use in Esri GIS applications, but the format has become an industry standard, and many GIS and mapping tools are able to read and write shapefile data.

-NHGIS generally identifies boundary files by the survey year in which the boundaries were used for tabulations, which may be different than the vintage of the boundaries.
+NHGIS generally identifies each GIS file by the survey year in which the file's represented areas were used for tabulations, which may be different than the vintage of the represented areas.
 For example:

 - The 2012 boundary file for Core Bases Statistical Areas (CBSAs) follows the official 2009 CBSA delineations, which are the delineations used in 2012 American Community Survey (ACS) tables.